nludban/rpi-pico-psst/README.md

       125 and 133 MHz.

+## TODO list to exit beta status

+- [ ] test usability with some real world applications
+- [ ] verify SM behavior during CPU debug (continue independently by default?)
+- [ ] unwanted SM outputs pins - how to avoid conflicts?
+- [ ] replace watchdog initial 5 seconds with block for user start

 ## (*) TODO list to exit alpha status

 - [x] switch to pindirs for pulse so it can emulate open drain